aardappel/lobster/lobster/docs/source/language_reference.md

 Leaks like these are not common, as they only occur with graph-like structures or "parent reference" common in more complicated data structures.
-An example in a game might be if two game units refer to eachother as their "enemy", and then both die at the same time with the programmer forgetting to reset the enemy field before they die.
+An example in a game might be if two game units refer to each other as their "enemy", and then both die at the same time with the programmer forgetting to reset the enemy field before they die.